jonasoesch/citation-graph/README.md

 pip install
 ```

+You need an API-Key for the Microsoft [Academic Graph API](https://labs.cognitive.microsoft.com/en-us/project-academic-knowledge).
+Then copy and rename `config.py.example` to `config.py` and add your Academic Graph API Key.

-Then open the notebook with:
+Now open the notebook with:

 ```
 jupyter notebook